tokenika/eosfactory/docs/source/cases/symbolic_names.md

 Perhaps, the structure of the native EOSIO account should have a field for that, it is not sow, now, therefore the EOSFactory uses its own system.

-In EOSFactory, the physical accounts are wrapped with account object produced with the 'account_create' factory function. (see <a href="account.html">cases/account</a>).
+With EOSFactory, the physical accounts are wrapped in account object produced with the 'account_create' factory function. (see <a href="account.html">cases/account</a>).
 The physical name of an EOSIO account is then aliased with the name of the account object.